-- 4.3.3 If stored between 95°F (35°C) to 110°F (43°C), the battery must be inspected on a monthly basis.
+- 4.3.1 TBPs 7000 series LT VRLA batteries can be stored between -20°F and +110°F (store ideally at 80°F).
+Storage at temperatures other than these, can lead to permanent damage. - Storage temperatures will determine inspection requirements. - 4.3.2 TBPs 7000 series LT VRLA batteries have a maximum of 24 months of inspection-free storage life, IF stored at temperatures between 40°F to 80°F. - 4.3.3 If stored between 95°F (35°C) to 110°F (43°C), the battery must be inspected on a monthly basis.
 It is not recommended to store any VRLA batteries at these temperatures for excessive periods of time (maximum 3 months storage).
-Prolonged storage at high temperatures (over 110°F) will reduce battery life.
-During these monthly inspections, the battery must be recharged per Section 5.2 and returned to storage.
-If stored at these temperatures longer than three months, there is a possibility of damaging the battery. - 4.3.4 All batteries returned from service after initial use must be stored fully charged.
-The storage start date and battery voltage must be logged on the outer package or marked on the battery. - 4.3.5 Long term storage at low temperatures (around $0^{\circ}F$) will not detrimentally affect the life of the battery, provided the battery is at a reasonably high state of charge (over 80%) before placing in storage.
-The battery may be stored at lower temperatures, but will need to be warmed up to $0^{\circ}F$ (-18°C) before use. - 4.3.6 Please call TBP technical support if there are any questions regarding shelf life and recharge periods.
+Prolonged storage at high temperatures (over 110°F) will reduce battery life. - During these monthly inspections, the battery must be recharged per Section 5.2 and returned to storage.
+If stored at these temperatures longer than three months, there is a possibility of damaging the battery.

+- 4.3.4 All batteries returned from service after initial use must be stored fully charged per Section 5.2 and returned to storage.
+The storage start date and battery voltage must be logged on the outer package or marked on the battery.
+The inspection intervals for these batteries will be the same as outlined in this section.
+See Figure 1 for state of charge at various voltages. - 4.3.5 Long term storage at low temperatures (around 0°F) will not detrimentally affect the life of the battery, provided the battery is at a reasonably high state of charge (over 80%) before placing in storage.
+The battery may be stored at lower temperatures, but will need to be warmed up to 0°F (-18°C) before use. - 4.3.6 Please call TBP technical support if there are any questions regarding shelf life and recharge periods.